licheng-xu-echo/RXNGraphormer/README.md

 ## Contact with us

-If you have any questions, please contact us via email: xulicheng@sais.com.cn.
+If you have any questions, please contact us via email: xulicheng@sais.org.cn or lcxu1997@gmail.com.